Classic Martini

 2

-Add gin, vermouth and bitters to a mixing glass filled with ice
+Add gin and vermouth to a mixing glass filled with ice

 3